joann-camacho/configure-ad/README.md

 </p>

 <h1> Microsoft (Azure) Cloud Virtual Machine Services</h1>
-This tutorial outlines the implementation of creating a virtual machine with a Windows OS within Azure Virtual Machines.
-Also, successfully implementing a remote desktop login.
+This tutorial guides you through creating a virtual machine with a Windows OS and a Windows Server Datacenter edition in Azure Virtual Machines, along with setting up remote desktop login.
 <br />